dkelly255/python-checkers/README.md

 ### - Hangman Wireframe & Flowchart

-The Flowchart below shows the macro-level flow of the Hangman application logic & flow, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:
+The Flowchart below shows the macro-level flow of the Hangman application, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:

 ![Wireframe](readme/images/hangman/hangman-flowchart.png)